gauthamkrishnanibm/Jakarta-Validation-3.1-Demo/io.openliberty.jakarta.validation.v31_demo/README.md

 # Changes between Jakarta Validation 3.1 and Jakarta Bean Validation 3.0

+- Jakarta Validation 3.1 will provide all necessary support for Java records.
+- The rename of the specification from Jakarta Bean Validation to Jakarta Validation.
+- In Open Liberty new validation feature will be validation-3.1.
+The symbolic name will be io.openliberty.beanValidation-3.1 to allow ibm.  tolerates.
+WLP-AlsoKnownAs will be used to notify users who try to use beanValidation-3.1.
 - The minimum required Java version is set to 17.
-- The rename of the specification from Jakarta Bean Validation to Jakarta Validation.
-- The clarification on the record validation.

 # Jakarta Validation 3.1 Demo